pietrobiondi/Crazy-Tachymeter/README.md

 ### How to setup the Vulnerable VM
-- Download the vulnerable VM with CAN simulator installed from Release.
+Download the vulnerable VM with CAN simulator installed from Release.
 (Bodhi-Linux, user=pass=tachymeter)

-Open a terminal and run the following commands to setup a virtual can interface
+Open a terminal and run the following commands to setup a virtual CAN interface.
 ```
   sudo modprobe can
   sudo modprobe vcan